slwu89/Individual.jl/docs/src/examples/sir-age.md

 ## Parameters

 To parameterize the model from ``R_{0}`` and ``\gamma``, we follow the method from ["Social contact patterns and control strategies for influenza in the elderly"](http://www.sherrytowers.com/towers_feng_2012.pdf). where ``R_{0}`` is ``\beta / \gamma`` multiplied by the largest eigenvalue of the reciprocal (symmetric) contact matrix.
+Note that the interpretation of ``\beta`` is slightly different in the age-structured model; here it is only the probability of infection given infectious contact, in the other examples it was the rate of contact multiplied by the probability of infection given infectious contact.

-We use the estimated contact matrix for Taiwan from ["Projecting social contact matrices in 152 countries using contact surveys and demographic data"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005697).
+We use the estimated contact matrix for Taiwan from ["Projecting social contact matrices in 152 countries using contact surveys and demographic data"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005697), given in `contact_unnorm`.
+There are 16 age groups, in 5 year bins, up to age 75, at which all remaining persons are included in the last bin.
+Because the contact matrix is directly estimated from survey data, it is not reciprocal (i.e. the number of contacts sent from age group ``i`` to ``j`` must equal the number from ``j`` to ``i``).
+We use a simple pairwise correction to generate a reciprocal contact matrix.
+For more information on reciprocity in parameterizing contact matrices, please see the article ["Projecting social contact matrices to different demographic structures"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006638).

+The vector `pop_TW_actual` gives the census population in 16 bins, which we scale to our population `N`.

 ````@example sir-age
 N = 1000